For each polynomial function, use the remainder theorem to find ƒ(k). ƒ(x) = x2 + 5x+6; k = -2

 Polynomial Functions

-The Remainder Theorem states that when a polynomial f(x) is divided by (x - k), the remainder of this division is equal to f(k).
-This theorem provides a quick way to evaluate polynomial functions at specific values without performing long division.
-It is particularly useful for finding function values and understanding the relationship between polynomials and their roots.
+The Remainder Theorem states that when a polynomial ƒ(x) is divided by (x - k), the remainder is equal to ƒ(k).
+This theorem allows us to find the value of the polynomial at x = k without performing full polynomial division.